SkafteNicki/dtu_mlops/s6_the_cloud/using_the_cloud.md

     ![Image](../figures/gcp_trigger_1.png){ width="800"  }
     </figure>

-    Click on the manage repositories.
+    Click on manage repositories.

-    1. From there, click the `Connect Repository` and go through the steps of authenticating your GitHub profile with GCP and choose the repository that you want to setup build triggers.
-For now, skip the `Create a trigger (optional)` part by pressing `Done` in the end.
+    1. From there, click `Connect Repository` and go through the steps of authenticating your GitHub profile with GCP and choose the repository that you want to set up build triggers for.
+For now, skip the `Create a trigger (optional)` part by pressing `Done` at the end.

         <figure markdown>
         ![Image](../figures/gcp_trigger_2.png){ width="800"  }